Puglia & Alberobello | VBT Bicycling Vacations Skip to Main Content

 Otranto to Lecce:

-After an initial ascent departing Otranto from sea level, the ride is mainly flat along the coast, then at around the 30 km (18 miles) after San Foca, you will turn inland through olive groves and begin a slight sustained ascent to Acaya, one of the best examples of a Renaissance fortified town in Italy.
+After a brief initial ascent departing Otranto from sea level, the ride is mostly flat as it follows the coastline.
+Around kilometer 30 (mile 18), after passing San Foca, the route turns inland through olive groves and begins a gentle, sustained climb to Acaya, one of Italy’s finest examples of a Renaissance fortified town.
 From there, you’ll join a bike path that leads into the center of Lecce.
-Although Lecce is a bike-friendly city, please be aware that urban riding will be very busy compared to the low-traffic riding you have enjoyed this week.
-Please exercise caution and, although not required, we recommend walking your bike the last few kilometers to your hotel.
+Although Lecce is a bike-friendly city, please note that urban riding will be significantly busier than the quiet, low-traffic roads you’ve enjoyed throughout the week.
+Exercise caution and, while not required, we recommend walking your bike for the final few kilometers to your hotel.

 Included Meals: Breakfast

-After an included breakfast, you have the day to explore the city of Lecce.
-Visit the Piazza Duomo, enclosed on three sides by the cathedral and other church buildings.
-Despite being one of Europe’s largest squares, its surrounding buildings and many cafés create an intimate ambiance.
-You can visit up to six of Lecce’s intricate Baroque churches on one entry ticket.
+After an included breakfast, you have the day free to explore the city of Lecce.
+Be sure to visit Piazza Duomo, one of Europe’s largest squares, enclosed on three sides by the cathedral and other historic buildings.
+Despite its size, the surrounding architecture and nearby cafés create an intimate, welcoming atmosphere.
+With a single entry ticket, you can visit up to six of Lecce’s intricately detailed Baroque churches.

-Your VBT city information provides useful recommendations for exploring on your own for the rest of the day.
+Your VBT city information includes helpful recommendations for making the most of your time in Lecce.
 Dinner is on your own tonight.

 Included Meals: Breakfast

-After an included breakfast this morning, if traveling by public transportation, allow yourself a minimum of four hours’ transportation time prior to your flight from Brindisi airport; for details, refer to your VBT Handbook.
-This timeframe includes approximately 1.5 hours of travel and around two hours of recommended pre-flight check-in time.
+After an included breakfast this morning, if you are traveling by public transportation, allow a minimum of four hours before your flight from Brindisi Airport.
+For details, refer to your Vacation Preparation Handbook.
+This recommended timeframe accounts for approximately 1.5 hours of travel and at least two hours for pre-flight check-in.

 Included Meals: Breakfast